JuliaTeachingCTU/Scientific-Programming-in-Julia/docs/src/lecture_10/lecture.md

 where `main()` is the function defined in `worker.jl` to be executed on the main node.

 A complete example can be seen in [`juliaset_p.jl`](juliaset_p.jl).

-## Multi-Threadding
-- Locks / lock-free multi-threadding
-- Show the effect of different schedullers
-- intra-model parallelism
-- sucks when operating with Heap

 ## Julia sets
 An example adapted from [Eric Aubanel](http://www.cs.unb.ca/~aubanel/JuliaMultithreadingNotes.html).